Collaborative Value Function Estimation Under Model Mismatch: A Federated Temporal Difference Analysis: Single-Agent TD(0) under Model Mismatch

 where $e^{(t)}:= V^{(t)}-V$, $|\mathcal{S}|$ is the number of states, and $\alpha\in(0,1)$. \end{theorem}

-\begin{remark} From Theorem~\ref{thm:single_iid}, the single-agent \textsf{TD(0)} algorithm ensures linear convergence with a high probability of its value function $V^{(t)}$ towards the unique true value function $V$ with residual error due to the model mismatch $\Delta$ and the i.i.d. sampling regime.
-Furthermore, if we choose $\alpha=1/T^\eta$ with $\eta \in (1/2,1)$, $0<t\leq T$, where $T$ is the given number of total iteration counts, then the algorithm converges at the rate:
+\begin{remark} From Theorem~\ref{thm:single_iid}, the single-agent \textsf{TD(0)} algorithm ensures linear convergence with a high probability of its value function $V^{(t)}$ towards the unique true value function $V$ with the first error term due to the model mismatch $\Delta$ and the second error term of $\frac{\alpha \sqrt{t}}{(1-\gamma)}\sqrt{32(\log(t/\delta)+1/4)}$ due to the i.i.d. sampling regime.
+Decreasing the step size $\alpha$ cannot reduce the first error term due to the model mismatch, while decreasing the second error term due to i.i.d. sampling at the price of a slow convergence rate.
+For instance, if we choose $\alpha=1/T^\eta$ with $\eta \in (1/2,1)$, $0<t\leq T$, where $T$ is the given number of total iteration counts, then the algorithm converges at the rate: